ProjeGroup6/The-Jokers-Computer-Engineering-Project-Group-6/README.md

 ## Installation

 ### Connection
-There is a script in Raspberry and it connects directly with the following network information:
+There is a script in Raspberry and it connects directly with the following network information:<br />
-Network Name --> jokers
+Network Name --> jokers<br />
-password     --> jokers123
+password     --> jokers123<br />
 If such wifi cannot be provided, first of all, it is connected to Raspberry via hdmi.
-Manual access to the internet is provided.
+Manual access to the internet is provided.<br />
-In order to connect with ssh and access the robot's shell, the robot's IP must be known.
+In order to connect with ssh and access the robot's shell, the robot's IP must be known.<br />
 For this, ping raspberrypi.local command can be used with another linux computer on the same internet.
 There may be other methods.
-After obtaining the IP, with another computer on the same network,A request for ssh connection is sent with the ssh pi4@<IP> command.
+After obtaining the IP, with another computer on the same network,A request for ssh connection is sent with the ssh pi4@<IP> command.<br />

 A password will be requested with this command.
 The password we set for our robot is 'raspberry'.
-This password is entered.
+This password is entered.<br />
-Name     --> pi4
+Name     --> pi4<br />
-password --> raspberry
+password --> raspberry<br />

 In order to run this project where we used many different libraries, follow the steps carefully and make sure you don't miss any of the steps.